Analysis and conditional optimization of projection estimates for distribution of random variable using Legendre polynomials

 2.5ex

-\textbf{Abstract.} Algorithms for jointly obtaining projection estimates of the density and distribution function of a random variable using the Legendre polynomials are proposed.
+\textbf{Abstract.} Algorithms for jointly obtaining projection estimates of the density and distribution function of a random variable using Legendre polynomials are proposed.
 For these algorithms, a problem of the conditional optimization is solved.
-Such an optimization allows one increasing the approximation accuracy with a minimum computational costs.
-The proposed algorithms are tested on examples with different degree of smoothness of the density.
+Such optimization allows one to increase the approximation accuracy with minimum computational costs.
+The proposed algorithms are tested on examples with different degrees of smoothness of the density.
+A projection estimate of the density is compared to a histogram that is often used in applications to estimate distributions.

 0.5ex

 \textbf{Keywords:} Monte Carlo method, projection estimate, density, distribution function, Legendre polynomials, conditional optimization

 0.5ex